 Return on capital tells how efficient the company is in turning your investments into profits.

 Earning yield = EBIT / Enterprise value

 Here, enterprise value is the market value of equity (including preferred shares) + net interest – bearing debt.

 Earning yield how much money you can expect to make per year for each rupee you invest in the share.

-Overall, ROC tells how good is the company and Earning yield tells how good is the price.
+Overall, ROC tells how good is the company, and Earning yield tell how good is the price.

 Next, here are the three steps suggested by the author Joel Greenblatt in his book ‘the little book that beats the market’ to find companies for investment: